M0HlT/randomwalk-ds-assessment-level2/README.md

 # RandomWalk Data Science Assessment

+##SUBMITTED FILES:
+1) assess.ipynb is the jupyternotebook, which is used to solve for the questions
+2) video for submission for the code:

 ## Instructions:

 1) Fork the github repo into your personal Github account and take a clone into your local system.